-- #57 – The Case Against a “Fetal Homicide” Law – These laws are an unconstitutional infringement on human rights and would likely result in harms against pregnant women and transgender people.
+- #57 – The Case Against a “Fetal Homicide” Law – These laws are an unconstitutional infringement on human rights and would likely result in harms against pregnant people.

 - #58 – The Injustice and Harms of Parental Consent Laws for Abortion – Demonstrates that such laws in Canada would contravene and reverse current medical policies and ethics around the consent of minors to healthcare, violate their constitutional rights to bodily security and privacy, and increase risks to their health and safety.

 Abortion History and Law